romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You are tasked with generating and sharing diagnostic files to support troubleshooting efforts.
+Q: You are tasked with generating and sharing diagnostic files to support troubleshooting efforts.
 Which of the following methods are correct for accomplishing this?
 <details><summary>Show the answer</summary><p>

 - **Create a diagnostic file from the Management Console by navigating to the Support tab and clicking "Download diagnostics info."**